Eddie George more represents the return of Ohio State to the elite circle of college football than any other player of the past 20 years.

 The 1995 season ended with some unfinished business, but momentum was built.

-The following year, Ohio State garnered its first preseason top-10 ranking since 1987 and went on to win the another Big Ten crown and appear in their first Rose Bowl since January 1985.
+The following year, Ohio State garnered its first preseason top-10 ranking since 1987 and went on to win the another Big Ten crown and appear in its first Rose Bowl since January 1985.
 The ’96 Buckeyes won the Granddaddy of Them All for the first time in over two decades, and Cooper’s vaunted recruiting efforts were in full force by that time, laying the ground work for more success to come.

 Proving the strength of the program’s brand in the eyes of the nation’s pollsters, Ohio State began four consecutive seasons – 1996-99 – in the top 10.
 They finished there three of those four years, although a disappointing 6-6 season in ’99 marked the beginning of the end for Cooper.